 Conclusion

-For this large-scale FMCG client, the RGB-D-based quality assessment solution did more than just improve QA metrics - it optimised the way they managed inventory and assured product quality.
-By unifying shape verification and surface analysis within a single, automated workflow, the plant could easily accommodate new product sizes while achieving near-perfect detection rates for damaged or mislabeled packages.
-Most importantly, everything tied back into their existing manufacturing systems, ensuring minimal disruption and maximum ROI.
+For this large-scale FMCG client, the RGB-D-based quality assessment solution did more than improve QA metrics - it changed how they managed inventory and assured product quality.
+By unifying shape verification and surface analysis within a single, automated workflow, the plant could accommodate new product sizes while achieving near-perfect detection rates for damaged or mislabeled packages.
+Everything tied back into their existing manufacturing systems, keeping disruption low and ROI high.

-This project demonstrates Algorithmic’s computer vision capabilities applied at industrial scale - real-time detection, edge deployment, and integration with existing manufacturing systems.
-The backend infrastructure was designed for autonomous edge operation with centralised monitoring, a pattern we apply across factory, logistics, and quality assurance environments.
+This project demonstrates Algorithmic’s computer vision applied at industrial scale - real-time detection, edge deployment, and integration with existing manufacturing systems.
+The backend infrastructure was designed for autonomous edge operation with centralized monitoring, a pattern we apply across factory, logistics, and quality assurance environments.